Everybit-legacy/everybit.js/README.md

 https://github.com/puffball/freebeer/archive/master.zip

 To run the static HTML GUI mock up, open this file in a browser:
-/index.html
+`/index.html`

-To try the Angular app example:
+To try the AngularJS app example:
-In a nut shell, from this directory /client-angular/ just run: npm start You will need NPM (Node Package Manager) to be installed but again, the instructions are in the above mentioned README.
+In a nut shell, from this directory `/client-angular` just run: `npm start`

+You will need NPM (Node Package Manager) to be installed but again, the instructions are in the above mentioned README.

 More info to run Angular app, follow the instructions here:
-/client-angular/README.md
+`/client-angular/README.md`

-Note: This repo currently includes the AngularJS libs so you don't need to run npm install.
+Note: This repo currently includes the AngularJS libs so you don't need to run: `npm install`

 ### More Dev notes